Updated: 5 days ago

 Using double opt-in measures

 Note: If you would like to know what can impact your email reputation, you can read our post about Email reputation with tips and tricks on how to gradually improve it.

 If you’re going to send your customers an email, make sure it’s an email worth reading.

 Since your client gets numerous emails every day, your subject line needs to catch their attention right away.

-A good subject line can be the difference between an opened and unopened email (but don’t use misleading subject lines).
+A good cold subject line can be the difference between an opened and unopened email (but don’t use misleading subject lines).